dibyendumajumdar/ravi/vmbuilder/docs/vm-design.rst

 ----------
 The implementation requires following key abilities that dynasm has:

-* Define dynamic labels using integer counter (e.g. opCode).
-I suppose this isn't critical as long as below is possible.
-* Obtain the offets of the labels so that these can be gathered into a dispatch table.
+* Obtain the offets of the bytecode labels so that these can be gathered into a dispatch table.
 * Use C code to calculate various structure offets etc.
 * Macros

 I am not sure whether this combination of features is available in other approaches such as using inline assembler in C code.

 Issue with dynasm
 -----------------
 On Windows 64-bit the generated code requires UNWIND information however the mechanism for this is in LuaJIT specific files (buildbm_peobj) and not fully reusable.
-As the implementation is not very well documented I am not sure how much effort it will be to fix it.
+I have modified this to decouple from LuaJIT.
+This took some effort because LuaJIT's code has numrous magic numbers and stuff with no explanation of what they are doing.
+Not very helpful for anyone trying to work out what the code is doing unless you already know what needs doing.

 Register Allocations
 --------------------